jradd/django-newproj-template/readme.md

 ### HTML5 and SASS

-This project configures the project for use with [django-mobile](https://pypi.python.org/pypi/django-mobile/) and [django-responsive](https://github.com/mlavin/django-responsive) for doing server-level device and width detection.

 By default the [_base.html_](#basehtml) template has an HTML5 doctype.
 For backwards compatibility this project installs [modernizr.js](http://modernizr.com) with an HTML5 shiv for older versions of Internet Explorer to keep them from puking.

+### Mobile First, Responsive Design

 This project installs [SASS along with Compass and Susy responsive grids](#stylesheets-created) and begins sketching in styles with [Gesso](https://github.com/jbergantine/compass-gesso).

+This project configures the project for use with [django-mobile](https://pypi.python.org/pypi/django-mobile/) and [django-responsive](https://github.com/mlavin/django-responsive) for doing server-level device and width detection.

 ### SEO